zenflow/resume/README.md

   using Perl on the backend and jQuery + jQuery UI on the frontend
 - Worked effectively with employees in various departments and positions to obtain requirements and specifications
 - Provided first-class support to end-users of MT Direct
-- Wrote one major customer-facing application on the legacy MT Direct, employing modern design principles such as the Single Page Application (SPA) model, the Model–View–ViewModel (MVVM) model, and server-browser code sharing, using [KnockoutJS](https://knockoutjs.com/), and delivering a dramatically enhanced User eXperience to Manitoulin Transport's customers
+- Wrote one major customer-facing application on the legacy MT Direct, employing modern design principles such as the Single-Page Application (SPA) model, the Model–View–ViewModel (MVVM) model, and server-browser code sharing, using [KnockoutJS](https://knockoutjs.com/), and delivering a dramatically enhanced User eXperience to Manitoulin Transport's customers
 - Worked on various proofs-of-concept for the rewrite of MT Direct
 - Conducted Quality Assurance for and helped to manage several programmers in the rewrite of MT Direct
 - Devised and implemented a migration path to move the legacy MT Direct from SVN to Git while allowing team members to move at their own pace